meyfa/fs-adapters/README.md

 methods.

-Yet, to facilitate implementation and ensure perfect interoperability between adapters, it is recommended for adapter implementations to extend the common subclass `Adapter`.
+Yet, to facilitate implementation and ensure perfect interoperability between adapters, it is recommended that implementers extend the common superclass `Adapter`.
+All implementations supplied with this package (MemoryAdapter, DirectoryAdapter) do this.
 Example:

 ```js
 const FSAdapter = require('fs-adapters').Adapter